 They just seem to overcome you out of nowhere.
-Words can’t even describe how absolutely stunning and unreal the Na Pali Coast is.
+Words can’t even describe how absolutely stunning and unreal the scenery on our Na Pali Coast boat tour was.
 No wonder this place was used to set the scene for Jurassic Park – it feels like you are going back in time to another untouched version of our world.
 What an epic view!

 As we cruised along, we saw caves and waterfalls.
 And we even went into a few!